ilabafrica/BLIS/README.md

     <blockquote>php artisan migrate</blockquote>
 6. Load the basic seed data
     <blockquote> php artisan db:seed </blockquote>
+   If #5 or #6 above fails, you may need to run the following command then repeat the two commands again.
+    <blockquote> composer dumpautoload </blockquote>
 7. If you are running the application on a webserver eg. apache, ensure that the webserver has write permissions to the /app/storage folder.
    Ideally the web-root should be the /public folder.
    The default login is 'administrator' 'password'.